Existential Unforgeability in Quantum Authentication From Quantum Physical Unclonable Functions Based on Random von Neumann Measurement: Results

-Upon verification, the token state $\ket{\psi_{m_{0},\Delta}}$ is requested back by the verifier.
+\paragraph{\textbf{Approximate Token Verification Protocol:}} Upon verification, the token state $\ket{\psi_{m_{0},\Delta}}$ is requested back by the verifier.
 The state is then used as input for the same circuit mentioned above, to obtain a pair of measurement outcome and post-measurement state.
-We consider the $n$-th verification to be successful when the difference between outcomes $m_n$ and $m_{n-1}$ (either from generation, $n-1=0$, or previous verification, $n-1\geq 1$) is the same.
+We consider the $n$-th verification to be successful when the difference between outcomes $m_n$ and $m_{n-1}$ (either from generation, $n-1=0$, or previous verification, $n-1\geq 1$) is small.
 Since the algorithm is not exact, but provides only an estimation, we parameterize the decision boundary by an integer $0 \leq \Delta \leq \frac{d}{2}$ and say that the verification is successful when the new measurement outcome satisfies

-If the $n^{th}$ verification is successful, the classical verifier value is updated from $m_{n-1}$ to $m_{n}$ in the verifier's classical memory and the post-measurement state $\ket{\psi_{m_{n},\Delta}}$ is sent back to the authentic party for a furthure verification.
+If the $n^{th}$ verification is successful, the classical verifier value is updated from $m_{n-1}$ to $m_{n}$ in the verifier's classical memory and the post-measurement state $\ket{\psi_{m_{n},\Delta}}$ is sent back to the authentic party for a further verification.
 Due to the commutativity of the Kraus operators in \cref{eq: QPE Kraus Operators}, the conditional probability of having an $n^{th}$ successful verification $P_{m_{n-1},\Delta}$ can be obtained as the expectation value of the operator $M_{m_{n-1},\Delta}$ with respect to the $(n-1)^{th}$ post-measurement state $\ket{\psi_{m_{n-1},\Delta}}$,

 where for any $k \in \mathbb{Z}_{d}$ we define,

 and where we define

 which approximates the step function,